nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     xroad-signer
     xroad-opmonitor

-<div id="1525-configuring-an-external-operational-monitoring-daemon-and-the-corresponding-security-server" class="anchor"></div>
-### 15.2.5 Configuring an External Operational Monitoring Daemon and the Corresponding Security Server
+#### 15.2.5 Configuring an External Operational Monitoring Daemon and the Corresponding Security Server

 To make a security server communicate with an external operational monitoring daemon, it is necessary to configure both the daemon and the security server.